NashTech-Labs/Terraform-script-to-create-resouregroup-and-acr/README.md

 * `terraform plan`
 * `terraform apply`

-As you can see in the below image Created resource group and the acr.
+As you can see in the below image  it is created resource group and the acr.

 ![azure-acr.png](photos/azure-acr.png)